 Enable external authentication in two steps:

-Accept external auth instead of checking the internal users database by enabling:
+1. Accept external auth instead of checking the internal users database by setting the

-This will cause Pulp to accept any username for each request and not create a user in the database
+cause Pulp to accept any username for each request and by default create a user in the database

 backend for them.
-To have any name accepted but create the username in the database backend, use the
+To have any name accepted but not create the user in the database backend, use the